In the Skin of a Lion: Maritime Theatre

 Four years later, Patrick is released from prison and meets Temelcoff at the Geranium Bakery.
 Hana, now sixteen, has been living with Temelcoff's family.
 Patrick takes responsibility for Hana.
 One night, she wakes him to say that Clara Dickens has called.
 She tells him that Small is dead and asks him to pick her up from Marmora.

 Realizing that the water supply is vulnerable to being cut off or poisoned, Harris installs guards at the Waterworks, which he built.
 Caravaggio introduces Patrick to his wife.
 They fraternize at a party for the rich, then steal a multimillion-dollar yacht from a couple they chloroform.
 Patrick intends to blow up the Filtration Plant with dynamite and Caravaggio's help.
 Patrick enters the plant through the water intake.
 He places dynamite about the plant testing facility and carries the detonating box to Harris' office, where he accuses Harris of exploiting the workers and ignoring their plight.
 Patrick tells Harris how Alice Gull was killed and we learn that she accidentally picked up the wrong satchel, containing a bomb.
 Exhausted, Patrick falls asleep, and in the morning Harris asks the police to defuse the bombs and bring a nurse for Patrick.

 Patrick awakes and goes with Hana to retrieve Clara.
 At Hana's urging, Patrick tells her about Clara.
 Patrick asks Hana to drive to Marmora.
 The book ends with "'Lights' he said."

 Analysis

 This novel is categorized thematically as post-colonial, as it is largely concerned with the native cultures and languages of immigrants in Canada.
 Additionally, the structure of the novel may be described as postmodern in that Ondaatje uses the integration of different voices, images, and re-organization of time to tell these stories.

 Watson and McLeod note the use of a "searcher-figure" in Patrick, and by extension the narrator of the story, who act as observers finding "'truths'" in order to construct a cohesive history representative of all the parts that created it.

 Devi draws on Ondaatje's use of converging narratives to uncover the vastly different experiences of immigrants in Canada, and symbolize the overarching issue of how their unofficial history is erased from the official histories.

+Scholar Tessa Wotherspoon provides a feminist animal studies analysis of the novel, arguing it explores the parallel exploitation of masculine labour and non-human animals in early 20th-century Toronto.
+The reading highlights the multispecies nature of industrial work, where men and animals (cattle, mules, pit horses) jointly endure dangerous, violent labour for projects like Commissioner Harris's waterworks.
+This interpretation contends the novel subverts dominant Western masculinity.
+Characters like Patrick Lewis and Nicholas Temelcoff begin with isolated, risk-taking masculinity defined by their work.
+Their relationships with women and growing sensitivity to animal suffering, however, transform their gender performance.
+A key symbolic moment occurs in the leather tannery, where dyers leap into vats with animal skins, a scene read as a visual "merging of two oppressed groups."